SergeyBronevich/SergeyBronevich/README.md

 * **Homogenous Data-Code Nature:** Every piece of source code is treated as structured data, making it natively open to algorithmic mutation and architectural synthesis.

-* **Self-Parsing & Reflection:** The core processes its own codebase, applies optimization rules, and generates upgraded, production-ready iterations of itself without manual human coding.
+* **Self-Parsing & Specialization:** The core processes its own codebase as structured data, analyzing dependency graphs to algorithmically synthesize specialized, production-ready iterations of its own generative layers, automatically stripping unused architectural features.

-* **Zero-Manual Evolution:** Following the initial bootstrap phase, further development shifts entirely to declarative rule mapping.
-The physical code is authored exclusively by the machine.
+* **Zero-Manual Evolution (Graph-Driven Bootstrapping):** Following the initial bootstrap phase, physical code engineering shifts entirely to orchestrating the unified system tree.
+The meta-engine layout-agnostically ingests, expands, and mutates this core semantic graph, algorithmically synthesizing pure production-grade multi-tier systems while removing the need for manual text-level coding.

-* **Polymorphic Multi-Level Generators:** Supports a fully non-linear, interconnected generator network where any generative node can dynamically orchestrate or ingest any other generator regardless of its level.
-This enables infinite composition and strict separation of complexity during the architectural synthesis phase.
+* **Polymorphic Multi-Level Generators:** Supports a non-linear, networked generator architecture where compilation levels are decoupled from execution order.
+The engine treats manual code and synthesized code interchangeably; it can ingestion-parse manual implementations back into the unified system tree, dynamically mutating the core semantic graph so that hand-written components are automatically assimilated into higher-level generative nodes based on topological dependencies.

-* **Structural AI Pipelines:** Connects seamlessly with Large Language Models (LLMs) via specialized ingestion nodes to accelerate development.
-Instead of letting AI generate fragile, unpredictable human-like code, the node forces the LLM to output rigid, structural data schemas.
-These schemas are fed straight into the synthesis core, ensuring 100% deterministic, bug-free code generation from natural language description.
+* **Structural AI Pipelines:** Engineered an extensible ingestion architecture to bridge arbitrary remote or local LLMs with the system graph.
+The platform natively supports everything from manual programmatic node connections to the automated synthesis of wrapper generators derived from parsing third-party SDK source trees; it channels structured parametric data and generated tree fragments directly into the core execution pipeline to ensure strict architectural compliance.

 **Tech Stack:** JavaScript, Node.js, Bun, tree-sitter.